Big (Rita Ora, David Guetta and Imanbek song): Music video

-To accompany the release, a music video for "Big" premiered to Guetta's official YouTube channel on 12 February 2021, which is a tribute to Ora's Albanian and Imanbek's Kazakh heritages.
+To accompany the release, a music video for "Big" premiered on Guetta's official YouTube channel on 12 February 2021, which is a tribute to Ora's Albanian and Imanbek's Kazakh heritages.
 The video was filmed at the mount of Buzludzha and the cities of Pernik and Sofia in Bulgaria.
 Part of the production team included Alexandra Dragova, Becky Hicks, Evelyn Malezanova and Kosta Karakashyan.
 The traditional Albanian attire donned by her was created by Kosovo-Albanian designer Valdrin Sahiti, which was aimed to display the Albanian ethnographic style, as intended by Ora.
-Intended to create a visually distinctive "fantasy wonderland movie", the singer described the video as the most challenging and thrilling of her career.
+Intended to create a visually distinctive "fantasy wonderland movie", the singer described the video as the most demanding and inspiring of her career.
 She stated that "It was so amazing to be able to mix all these cultures together and come up with a body of work that’s a world of its own".

 The music video begins with an aerial shot capturing a vehicle transporting a group of individuals, leading to a solo performance by Ora on a pipeline located within a block of residential buildings.
-Next, it shifts on Ora inside the vehicle, with the camera focusing to her red boots adorned with the Albanian flag.
+Next, it shifts to Ora inside the vehicle, with the camera focusing to her red boots adorned with the Albanian flag.
 A sequence of individuals dressed in white attire riding black horses through a misty field follows.
 Then, Ora is depicted while dancing in front of a mirror amidst a colorful pink and purple setting.
-Gunna makes his appearance performing from the back seat of a smoky grey car.
-Further interspersed shots portay Ora accompanied by a troupe of dancers performing to the song on the pipeline.
+Gunna appears performing from the back seat of a smoky grey car.
+Further interspersed shots portray Ora accompanied by a troupe of dancers performing to the song on the pipeline.
 The two-minute and 55 second long video ends with her fleeing on horseback to reach a frozen fortress.

-Selene Morale from Los 40 highlighted the colorful and voluminous costumes in the video, which according to her create a contrast against the backdrop of a gray and industrial setting.
+Selene Morale from Los 40 highlighted the colorful and voluminous costumes in the video, which according to her, create a contrast against the backdrop of a gray and industrial setting.
 She further explained that "it is undoubtedly an analogy of what Ora's family must have experienced when they moved to England: the nature of your place of origin, in contrast to a world of cement, after arriving in the suburbs of a big city".
 Sonia of NRJ commented that the video "perfectly matches the climate of the moment".
 The staff of Kiss FM opined that it represents the collision of "fantasy and reality".